toutane/popcount/README.md

 # popcount

-Popcount is a repo of three algorithms that returns the number of set bits, that is, bit whose value is 1, in a uint64 value, which is called its population count.
+Popcount is a program that returns the number of set bits, that is, bit whose value is 1, in a uint64 value, which is called its population count.
+This program let you choose between three differents algorithms.